‘He’s dangerous’: Travis Homer does it all on special teams to spark Seahawks’ upset of 49ers

 “Doing something like that to spark the team is something we look for on special teams.”

 It was exactly what the Seahawks needed to help enliven a downtrodden season.
-During Homer’s long run, Pete Carroll had to be held back from running onto the field in his excitement.
+During Homer’s long run, coach Pete Carroll had to be held back from running onto the field in his excitement.

 At 3-8 coming into the weekend, they really had nothing left to lose.
 Why not try a trick play or two?